-In Latin, the word “codicil” means “little will.
+In Latin, the word “codicil” means “little will.”
 A codicil is a formal document that amends the provisions of a will.
-The amendments may change, modify, or supplement the provisions of a will.
+The amendments may change, modify or supplement the provisions of a will.

-Why Codicils Are Used
+Why Codicils are used

 Before the widespread use of computers, wills were handwritten or typed.
 Codicils were often used to make minor amendments to a will.
-Doing so avoided the time and effort to make a whole new will.
-Doing so also avoided the possibility of making a mistake in copying the desired portions in the existing will.